Clicky

 The Trustee in Bankruptcy is obliged to recover a sum of money equal to your share of equity in the property.
 A Bankruptcy Restriction will be added to the property’s entry on the land registry and you will not be able to sell or refinance your property without agreeing a deal with your Trustee.
 The registration can be removed if you can demonstrate you do not have an interest in the property.

-The Trustee has 3 years to deal with your equity in your property.
+The Trustee has 3 years to deal with your share of equity in your property.
 If for some reason your Trustee was struggling to get you to co-operate with either introducing a sum in lieu of your equity or selling the property, they can apply to court for a possession order and ultimately you could be evicted from your property.
 So dealing with a Trustee quickly and promptly in relation to your share of equity is vital.

-The effects of a BRO includes:-
+The effects of a BRO include:-

 • Obtaining credit beyond £500 without Court’s permission is a criminal offence.